cj-mills/cjm-fasthtml-settings/README.md

         schemas: All available schemas for the sidebar
         config_dir: Config directory path
         menu_section_title: Title for the sidebar menu section
+        plugin_registry: Optional plugin registry for showing plugins in sidebar
     """
 ```